8 Tips To Track Content Marketing Performance

 1. Page Performance Metrics

-This is one of the most important metrics.
-It gives a direct understanding on what type of content is attracting the most attention.
-Here are some metrics you can track to evaluate page performance -
+This is one of the most important content marketing performance metrics.
+It gives a direct understanding of what type of content is attracting the most attention.
+Here are some metrics you can track to evaluate page performance –

-3) Bounce rate- This is expressed as a percentage of people who leave your website without visiting any other webpages.
-It is an important metric to consider as it indicates that these visitors didn't find anything useful or interesting on your site.
-Was it because of wrong targeting or because you didn't have enough hooks (read internal links and lead magnets) to keep them engaged.
+This is expressed as a percentage of people who leave your website without visiting any other webpages.
+It is an important metric to consider as it indicates that these visitors didn’t find anything useful or interesting on your site.
+Was it because of wrong targeting or because you didn’t have enough hooks (read internal links and lead magnets) to keep them engaged?

 Here’s what you should do to get absolute numbers on these metrics using Google analytics.